-FISHING VESSEL SAFETY EXAMS and BOARDINGS

-46 USC 4502 (f)

-MLE Manual COMDTINST M16247.1G, Chap.
+FISHING VESSEL SAFETY EXAMS and BOARDINGS 46 USC 4502 (f) MLE Manual COMDTINST M16247.1G, Chap.
 3.D.5.b.1.a.
-D13 SOP 3-C-4
+D13 SOP 3-C-4-d

-CFIVs that operate more than 3 nm from the baseline of the U.S. territorial sea or operate anywhere with more than 16 individuals on board or a fish tender vessel engaged in the Aleutian trade, must complete a dockside safety examination at least once every 5 years.
+CFIVs that operate more than 3 nm from the baseline of the U.S. territorial sea, or operate anywhere with more than 16 individuals on board or a fish tender vessel engaged in the Aleutian trade, must complete a dockside safety examination at least once every 5 years.
 CFVS Decals expire two years after their date of issue.
 The vessel may voluntarily choose to renew their decal within the following three-year period.
+Any vessel that completed a mandatory exam after January 1, 2013 is in compliance for a period of 5 years.
 Fishing vessels that are required to carry a National Marine Fisheries Service observer are required to have a valid decal (not expired).